 Toyota Corolla: what would you like to read next?

-If you’re after a family car, there aren’t as many alternatives for you to choose between as that, thankfully.
-But the Corolla does have a tough gig, lining up against established cars such as the Volkswagen Golf, Ford Focus and Skoda Octavia.
-That said, if you’re shunning diesel, then no alternative offers a cleaner hybrid version like the Toyota.
+Nevertheless, the Corolla does have a tough gig, lining up against established cars such as the Volkswagen Golf, Ford Focus and Skoda Octavia.

 The Toyota Corolla stands out for other reasons, too, because it looks fantastic on the outside, while it also has one of the plushest interiors.
 Of course, the higher up the model range you go the better it gets, but the overall design of the cabin even in basic models is much more interesting than in a Ford Focus.

-It’s hard to miss that standard 8-inch touchscreen infotainment system high on the dashboard, too, but it’s a shame sat-nav isn’t included as standard and there’s no Apple CarPlay or Android Auto available just yet.
-It is a bright and logical system, but its response times let it down versus the system in a Golf.
+It’s hard to miss that standard 8-inch touchscreen infotainment system high on the dashboard, too, but it’s a shame sat-nav isn’t included as standard.
+It is a bright and logical system, but its response times let it down compared with the system in a Golf.

 The Corolla’s front seats are very comfortable with plenty of adjustment and if you go for Excel trim you get sports seats, upholstered in leather, that are supportive and look superb with their polished metal inserts.
 Sadly, space in the back is considerably tighter, as two six-foot adults will fit but won’t enjoy the sloping rear roofline, while the narrow door opening makes manoeuvring a child seat inside tricky.